 I’ve loved my experience at ICD.
 I’ve been able to work with people and projects that prior to graduate school I would have never thought were possible, and it’s helped me to develop my research niche and ask research questions that are really meaningful to me.

-Developmental science track student
+Developmental science track graduate

 We guarantee full funding for each student for five academic years.
 Funding includes a monthly stipend, health insurance, and a full tuition waiver.
 Stipends vary based on the type of financial support each student receives.
 Types of financial support include graduate assistantships (RA/TA), fellowships, traineeships, or scholarships.